Optimal and Unbiased Fluxes from Up-the-Ramp Detectors under Variable Illumination: Statistical Model

 While this approach works successfully with space-based data where the fluxes of sources are truly quite stable over the course of an exposure, this is not often the case for ground-based observatories that have confounding effects like changing atmospheric conditions.
 To address this fact, we adjust the model in Equation~\ref{eq:model_tb} to include a time-varying component:

 where $b_i$ is the ``flux multiplication factor'' for read difference $i$.
 We define $\vec b$ as a length $n_r-1$ vector of the multiplication factors that describe how the fluxes change as a function of time: 0 for ``no light received'' and 1 for ``maximum transparency/efficiency during the observation''.
-With this model, we assume that all pixels we analyze have been impacted by the same multiplicative factor at a given read time.
+With this model, we assume that all pixels we analyze have been impacted by the same multiplicative factor at a given read time. \bl{We are also assuming that these multiplicative factors can be approximated by a constant between adjacent reads.
+Future work might explore using definitions that encode/enforce continuity in time, for example by defining a smooth time-dependent function, $b(t)$, that can be integrated between readout times to calculate $\vec b$.}

 A comparison of example synthetic data generated using constant flux and a flux that is changing over time is shown in Figure~\ref{fig: Counts vs Read Times using synthetic data.}.
-For this synthetic pixel, the true flux is $f_p = 3000~e^{-1}\,{\rm read}^{-1}$ and the $\vec b$ for the orange line is 1 for the first six elements, and then 0.5 for subsequent read differences.
+For this synthetic pixel, the true flux is $f_p = 3000~e^-$\bl{/read} and the $\vec b$ for the orange line is 1 for the first six elements, and then 0.5 for subsequent read differences.
 One can imagine this represents a case where clouds rolled in for the later reads.
 It is apparent from both the counts and the count differences that a single flux will not describe the orange data.

 Using similar arguments to \citet{Brandt_2024}, we write the model as products of Gaussians such that:

 where we now have

 Because we assume that a collection of pixels share the same $\vec b$, we can jointly fit those pixels to constrain the time-varying component.
 For spectroscopic data, this usually means using pixels along the same trace of light, corresponding to a similar patch of sky (e.g., from one fiber or slit).
 For imaging data, this would mean using pixels that are near each other on the image.
 In this work, our assumption of a shared $\vec b$ between neighboring pixels means we are concerned with modeling wavelength-independent temporal variations.
 In Section~\ref{sec:apogee_data}, we will use real spectroscopic data to show that our achromatic model captures the vast majority of the time-dependent effects.
 Chromatic variations potentially contribute higher order effects that could be explored in future work.